EffectOrientedProgramming/book/Chapters/05_Monads.md

 The `yield` expression is automatically wrapped in a `Success` object.

 The identifier name for `val compose` is intentional.
-We are composing a result from multiple expressions and the whole `for` comprehension will either succeed or fail.
+We are composing a result from multiple expressions and the whole `for` comprehension will either succeed or fail, and have its own error handling.

 From the above output, the compiler responds to a `<-` within a `for` comprehension by calling `flatMap()` or `map()`.
 Thus, it looks like our `Result` must have `flatMap()` and `map()` methods in order to allow these calls.